top of page

 A Pause for Breath

 I may not always have looked after myself as well as I should have, especially in my younger years.
 Back then, life felt endless and mortality like a myth.
 Over the last five years, however, I’ve developed a much greater sense of self-awareness, both mentally and physically, and the things I once took for granted have become a weight upon me.
 I realised the only person who could change my inner and outer world was me.
-I gave up habitual drinking and smoking, hit the gym, and
+I gave up drinking and smoking, hit the gym, and one of th

 Reece Willis